Synaptophysin

-Genomics
+Gene

 The gene is located on the short arm of X chromosome (Xp11.23-p11.22).
 It is 12,406 bases in length and lies on the minus strand.
-The encoded protein has 313 amino acids with a predicted molecular weight of 33.845 kDa.

-Molecular biology
+Tissue distribution

-The protein is a synaptic vesicle glycoprotein with four transmembrane domains weighing 38kDa.
-It is present in neuroendocrine cells and in virtually all neurons in the brain and spinal cord that participate in synaptic transmission.
-It acts as a marker for neuroendocrine tumors, and its ubiquity at the synapse has led to the use of synaptophysin immunostaining for quantification of synapses.
+It is expressed in neuroendocrine cells and in virtually all neurons in the brain and spinal cord that participate in synaptic transmission.

+Structure

+The protein is a synaptic vesicle glycoprotein with four transmembrane domains weighing 38 kDa.

+Function

 The exact function of the protein is unknown: it interacts with the essential synaptic vesicle protein synaptobrevin, but when the synaptophysin gene is experimentally inactivated in animals, they still develop and function normally.
 Recent research has shown, however, that elimination of synaptophysin in mice creates behavioral changes such as increased exploratory behavior, impaired object novelty recognition, and reduced spatial learning.

-Clinical importance
+Clinical significance

-This gene has been implicated in X linked intellectual disability.
+Biomarker

+It acts as a marker for neuroendocrine tumors, and its ubiquity at the synapse has led to the use of synaptophysin immunostaining for quantification of synapses.

 Using immunohistochemistry, synaptophysin can be demonstrated in a range of neural and neuroendocrine tissues, including cells of the adrenal medulla and pancreatic islets.
 As a specific marker for these tissues, it can be used to identify tumours arising from them, such as neuroblastoma, retinoblastoma, phaeochromocytoma, carcinoid, small-cell carcinoma, medulloblastoma and medullary thyroid carcinoma, among others.
 Diagnostically, it is often used in combination with chromogranin A.

+X-linked intellectual disability

+Mutations in this gene have been implicated in X-linked intellectual disability.